We are excited to tell you about our program, literacy in Parkdale, and how you can get involved.

 - Academic Upgrading Program with George Brown College: In partnership with George Brown College, we offer an Academic Upgrading Program that provides students with an opportunity to upgrade their Communications and Computer skills in a community setting.
 This program is geared to youth and younger adults and accepts students on a continual basis.
 Program hours are Tuesday, Wednesday, and Thursday from 9:30 a.m.-12:30 p.m.
 Call 416 531 6308 for more information or to register for an information session.

 - Parkdale Project Read is always looking for volunteer literacy tutors.
 If you are interested in becoming a volunteer and would like more information, please visit our Volunteer page.
 Complete the tutor application form (click on the Volunteer link at the top of the page to download a copy) and give us a call at 416 531 6308 to arrange an interview.

-- Parkdale Project Read is excited to announce the launch of NEW online tools for community literacy workers and students; A Reflection Guide on Community Based Literacy and a kit for students, Helping Myself Learn located at www.learningandviolence.net .
+- Parkdale Project Read is excited to announce the launch of online tools for community literacy workers and students; A Reflection Guide on Community Based Literacy and a kit for students, Helping Myself Learn located at www.learningandviolence.net .
 Just click on the Changing Education box on the top right corner or on the words above.
 This research was made possible through a partnership with George Brown College and generous funding from the Office of Literacy and Essential Skills Canada (OLES).

 What’s been going on at PPR

 - Literacy Through Hip Hop – We are excited to announce our collaborative effort with “Literacy Through Hip Hop” which delivers literacy programming using hip hop culture to youth across the Greater Toronto Area.
 Visit for more information, visit the LTHH website.

 - Research on Learning and Violence – Please visit the website learningandviolence.net for more information about ongoing research, initiatives and information about the impact of violence on learning.